Gejix/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 # More singly linked lists

-This Project was done during Full Stack Software Engineering studies at ALX school The aim is to learn about singly linked lists in **C language**.
+This Project was done during Full Stack Software Engineering studies at ALX school The aim is to learn about singly linked lists in **C language**

 ## Technologies
 * C files are complied using `gcc 4.8.4`